Islamic environmentalism: Notion of mizan

 The notion of mizan, which means "balance", is fundamental to an Islamic environmental perspective.
 This idea is employed to describe the complex eco-systems and physical laws of the cosmos.
 The most common verse used by Muslim scholars when discussing mizan is 15:19, which says, "As for the earth, We have spread it out, set firm mountains on it, and made everything grow there in due balance".
 In other words humans must "make the best use of reason and to maintain the balance and proportion God has built into his creation".
 In Arabic, the word mizan connotes both physical balance, and justice.

 Other ideas

 To address contemporary issues such as pollution, Muslim authors employ the Islamic juristic practice of Qiyas (reasoning by analogy).
 They understand ahadith regulating cleanliness, prohibitions against odour, and hygiene as prohibitions against contamination of land, water, and air.

 Islamic environmental literature cites sayings of the Prophet emphasising the importance of conserving water during ablution and not being wasteful as instances of Islam's attitude on wasteful resource consumption.

+Islamic scholars and a host of ecological groups have put together a Muslim faith-based covenant called Al Mizan to inform people on the ecological references in the Quran and the Islamic take on protecting the planet.
+Topics include genetic engineering, the ecology during times of war and hunting animals like birds for sport.
+It was released in 2024.